-The Detroit Red Wings advanced to the Stanley Cup Final for the first time since 1966, on June 11, 1995, with 2-1 double-overtime win over the Chicago Blackhawks, in Game 5 of the Western Conference Final.
+The Detroit Red Wings advanced to the Stanley Cup Final for the first time since 1966, on June 11, 1995, with a 2-1 double-overtime win over the Chicago Blackhawks in Game 5 of the Western Conference Final.
 Vyacheslav Kozlov scored at 2:25 of the second overtime to clinch the series for the Red Wings.
 It was his eighth goal of the playoffs and fourth game-winner.

 It’s Sweet to Repeat

-On June 11, 2017, the Pittsburgh Penguins beat the Nashville Predators 2-0, in Game 6 of the Stanley Cup Final, to win their second straight championship.
+On June 11, 2017, the Pittsburgh Penguins beat the Nashville Predators 2-0 in Game 6 of the Stanley Cup Final to win their second straight championship.
 They became the first team to win back-to-back Stanley Cups since the 1997 and 1998 Red Wings.
 Former Predator Patric Hornqvist broke the scoreless tie with just 1:35 left in the third period.

 Carl Hagelin iced the game with an empty-net goal in the final seconds of the game.
 Penguins captain Sidney Crosby took home the Conn Smythe Trophy for the second straight season.
-He had 9 goals and 27 points in 18 goals.
+He had 9 goals and 27 points in 18 games.

 Four different NHL drafts were held on this date over the years.
 On June 11, 1964, the league’s “Original Six” teams gathered in Montreal for the Amateur Draft.
 The biggest pick of the draft came in the fourth round when the Boston Bruins selected 16-year-old goaltender Ken Dryden.
 After he let the Bruins know that he fully intended on getting his degree from Cornell University before turning pro, Dryden was traded to the Montreal Canadiens for Paul Reid and Guy Allen.

 Dryden finally made his professional debut for the Canadiens on March 20, 1971.
-He played seven full seasons and part of an eighth, earning a Conn Smythe Trophy, Calder Memorial Trophy (best rookie), five Vezina Trophies (best goaltender), five All-Star Game appearances, five First All-Star awards and six Stanley Cups.
+He played seven full seasons and part of an eighth, earning a Conn Smythe Trophy, Calder Memorial Trophy (best rookie), five Vezina Trophies (best goaltender), five All-Star Game appearances, five First All-Star awards, and six Stanley Cups.

-The Buffalo Sabres had the first pick of the NHL Amateur Draft, on June 11, 1970, and they used it to select Gilbert Perreault.
+The Buffalo Sabres had the first pick of the NHL Amateur Draft on June 11, 1970, and they used it to select Gilbert Perreault.
 He played 17 seasons with the Sabres, scoring 512 goals and 1326 points in 1191 career games.
 The Vancouver Canucks, the other expansion team in 1970, selected defenseman Dale Tallon with the second pick.

 Other notable players selected in the 1970 NHL Amateur Draft included Reggie Leach (4th, Boston Bruins), Rick MacLeish (5th, Bruins), Darryl Sittler (8th, Toronto Maple Leafs), Bill Clement (18th, Flyers), Yvon Lambert (40th, Red Wings), Billy Smith (59th, Kings) and Gilles Meloche (70th, Blackhawks).